-Each student may join more than one club as a member and may also run for an elected officer position.
+Students may join more than one club as a member and may also run for an elected officer position.
 At the beginning of each fall semester, learn more by attending the Club Fair.
-You may also learn more about SHA clubs and organizations on OrgSync, a web-hosted platform that creates an online community for SHA clubs, and for clubs and organizations at Cornell as a whole.
+You may also learn more about Hotel School clubs and organizations on OrgSync, a web-hosted platform that creates an online community for Hotel School clubs, and for clubs and organizations at Cornell as a whole.

 More information on the below clubs can be found on Cornell University's Student Organizations site: